awsdocs/aws-sdk-for-javascript-v3/doc_source/kinesis-examples-capturing-page-scrolling.md

 Obtain the credentials needed to configure the SDK by calling the `CognitoIdentityCredentials` method, providing the Amazon Cognito identity pool ID\.
 Upon success, create the Kinesis service object in the callback function\.

-The following code snippet shows this step\. \(See [Capturing Web Page Scroll Progress Code](kinesis-examples-capturing-page-scrolling-full.md) for the full example\.\)
+The following code snippet shows this step\. \(See [Capturing Webpage Scroll Progress Code](kinesis-examples-capturing-page-scrolling-full.md) for the full example\.\)

 ```
 // Configure Credentials to use Cognito